 Because of the low levels of nortriptyline in breastmilk, amounts ingested by the infant are small and usually not been detected in the serum of the infant, although the less active metabolites are often detectable in low levels in infant serum.
 Immediate side effects have not been reported and a limited amount of follow-up has found no adverse effects on infant growth and development.
-Most authoritative reviewers consider nortriptyline one of the preferred antidepressants during breastfeeding.
+A safety scoring system finds nortriptyline use to be possible with caution during breastfeeding.
+Most authoritative reviewers consider nortriptyline one of the preferred antidepressants during breastfeeding.[2-4]

 Nortriptyline is metabolized to E-10-hydroxynortriptyline and Z-10-hydroxynortriptyline, the antidepressant activity of each considered to be 50% of nortriptyline's.

-Maternal Levels Nortriptyline, a metabolite of amitriptyline, was measured in breastmilk in a mother who was taking amitriptyline 75 mg daily.
+Maternal Levels.
+Nortriptyline, a metabolite of amitriptyline, was measured in breastmilk in a mother who was taking amitriptyline 75 mg daily.
 Her milk levels were 75 and 63 mcg/L at 2 and 10 weeks, respectively, after starting treatment (time after dose not specified).
 After 19 weeks of therapy, an amitriptyline dose of 25 mg daily produced milk nortriptyline levels that were not detectable (<30 mcg/L).

 A mother began taking nortriptyline 125 mg daily immediately postpartum and exclusively breastfed her infant.
 Milk samples were taken 9 times over 36 hours on days 6 and 7 postpartum.
 Peak milk nortriptyline levels of about 220 mcg/L occurred 8 hours after the dose, and the average of the 9 milk levels was 180 mcg/L. Milk levels measured on days 20 and 48 postpartum while the mother was taking 125 mg and 75 mg daily, respectively, were similar to the levels on days 6 and 7.
 Milk levels taken after feeding were much higher than those taken before feeding, probably because of higher concentrations in the more fat-rich hindmilk.
 The authors estimated that an exclusively breastfed infant would receive 27 mcg/kg daily or 1.3% of the maternal weight-adjusted dosage.

-Another mother who was taking amitriptyline 175 mg daily had nortriptyline milk levels of 17 and 20 mcg/L on the morning and evening of the fist day of therapy and 87 mcg/L on day 26 of therapy.
+Another mother who was taking amitriptyline 175 mg daily had nortriptyline milk levels of 17 and 20 mcg/L on the morning and evening of the first day of therapy and 87 mcg/L on day 26 of therapy.
 E-10-hydroxynortriptyline was found in milk in levels averaging 89 mcg/L over this time period.

-Infant Levels In a pooled analysis of 32 mother-infant pairs from published and unpublished cases, the authors found that infants had an average of 10% (range 0 to 24%) of the nortriptyline plasma levels of the mothers'; 1 of the 32 infants had a plasma level greater than 10% of the mothers', which was defined by the authors as being elevated.
-In mothers taking 75 to 150 mg/day of nortriptyline, E-10-hydroxynortriptyline was found in levels ranging from barely detectable (<4 mcg/L) to 16 mcg/L in the serum of 5 of 9 breastfed infants and Z-10-hydroxynortriptyline has been detected in levels ranging from barely detectable (<4 mcg/L) to 17 mcg/L in the serum of 5 of 9 breastfed infants.
+Infant Levels.
+In a pooled analysis of 32 mother-infant pairs from published and unpublished cases, the authors found that infants had an average of 10% (range 0 to 24%) of the nortriptyline plasma levels of the mothers'; 1 of the 32 infants had a plasma level greater than 10% of the mother’s, which was defined by the authors as being elevated.
+In mothers taking 75 to 150 mg daily of nortriptyline, E-10-hydroxynortriptyline was found in levels ranging from barely detectable (<4 mcg/L) to 16 mcg/L in the serum of 5 of 9 breastfed infants and Z-10-hydroxynortriptyline has been detected in levels ranging from barely detectable (<4 mcg/L) to 17 mcg/L in the serum of 5 of 9 breastfed infants.[8,9]